bits1001/slack-api-interview/README.md

      When a user clicks the button, correct message is sent to the correct channel.
      If a user is signed in, they should see the message right away.
      If a user is not signed in, they should see the message when they login along with the correct timestamp of when the message was actually sent.
      Test on the mobile slack app.
-Push notification when a user receives the message Test a very long message and the time it takes to be sent.
+Push notification when a user receives the message.
+     Test a very long message and the time it takes to be sent.
-     When a user clicks the button, it should correctly display the status of the action.
+     When a user clicks the button, the app should correctly display the status of the action.
      Test the case with connectivity problems.
      Test all the cases in a slow network connection.
      Test timeouts.
      Messages should have the correct timestamp when delivered.
      The incoming message should be visible to all the members of the channel.
-     Non-members of the channel should not receive/see the message
+     Non-members of the channel should not receive/see the message.
+     Test case where connectivity is lost after landing on the homepage.
+     Test case where server stops after landing on the homepage User not added to the workspace should not see the channel #bring-an-umbrella
 #### Performance Tests
      Test how long does it take for the message to be sent.
 #### Stress Tests